Anthony-Fi/homellmcoder/README.md

-# Offline Desktop Application
+# HomeLLMCoder

-A high-performance, offline-first desktop application built with modern technologies.
+A high-performance, offline-first desktop application with AI capabilities, built with modern technologies.

 ## Features